Finding Legal Help

 The workshops will help candidates improve their interpreting skills and help prepare them for the Oral Proficiency Exam.

-Due to the pandemic, the workshops will be held online in 2021.
+Due to the pandemic, the workshops may be held online in 2022.

 *Please note, fees for these courses are only refundable for one year after payment has been made.